 Phecda is one of the major stars in the Ursa Majorconstellation or the Greater Bear as it is also known.
 It is fairly easy to identify given that the constellation can look like a saucepan.
 If you do imagine it is a saucepan for the moment, Phecda is at the bottom left of the pan, forgetting the legs.
 Once you have identified the constellation, it is pretty easy to identify all the other stars.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 24.0000000 that I have given is based on the Spectral Types page that I have found on the Internet.
-You might find a different figure, one that may have been calculated rather than generalised that I have done.
-The figure is always the amount times the luminosity of the Sun.
-It is an imprecise figure because of a number of factors including but not limited to whether the star is a variable star and distance.
+The figure of 64.25 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-The Phecda's solar mass is 1.23 times that of the Sun's.
+The Phecda's solar mass is 1.23 times that of our star, the Sun.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.

 The star's metallicity is -0.250000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.

-The star is believed to be about 5.00 Billion years old.
+The star is believed to be about 4.60 Billion years old.
 To put in context, the Sun is believed to be about five billion years old and the Universe is about 13.8 billion years old.

 Phecda has an apparent magnitude of 2.41 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.36 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.38.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 38.99000 which gave the calculated distance to Phecda as 83.65 light years away from Earth or 25.65 parsecs.
-It would take a spaceship travelling at the speed of light, 83.65 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is about 491,747,012,466,808.98, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 39.21 which put Phecda at a distance of 83.18 light years or 25.50 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 39.21000 which put Phecda at a distance of 83.18 light years or 25.50 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 |Absolute Magnitude||0.36 / 0.38|